pumbaa666/KaamelottBot/README.md

 - add a Public option to kaamelott-audio and kaamelott-gifs.
 Set to false it only show the response to the user.
 - log the connection of the bot to API
 - add a Bot version.
 As a npm command (for devs) and as a discord command.
+- add a command to get the top-20 of most-used words, by characters